AdobeDocs/advertising.en/help/integrations/analytics/javascript.md

     * The first row is the call to the JavaScript library and is titled `last-event-tag-latest.min.js`.
     * The second row is the call sending the request to Adobe Advertising.
 It begins as follows: `_les_imsOrgId=[your_imsOrgId_here]&_les_url=[your_encoded_url]`

        If you don't see the call to Adobe Advertising, then it might not be the first page view of your visit.
-For testing purposes, you can remove the cookie so that the next call will be the first page view for the corresponding visit:
+For testing purposes, you can remove the cookie so that the next call is the first page view for the corresponding visit:

     1. On the Application tab, find the `adcloud` cookie, and verify that the cookie contains `_les_v` (last visit) with a value of `y` and a UTC epoch timestamp that expires in 30 minutes.
         1. Delete the `adcloud` cookie and refresh the page.